I began with a Leica

 I encourage you to think about what it means to photograph, its aesthetic dimensions, ethical dimensions, technical dimensions.
 Don’t forget its contextual dimensions either.
 This process will help you understand your photography.
 Also, try to look at photographs critically, try to go beyond simply “liking” or “disliking” a photograph.
 Force yourself to explain why you do so.
 I am interested in photography as a form of art, a form of personal expression, and enjoy reading about photography as much as doing photography.
 This helps me understand myself and what photographic art means to me.

 Photography needs more than a camera and a dozen lenses.
 It needs, most of all, a seeing mind, not a pair of looking eyes.
-At times, I am reminded a saying that came my way via e-mail one day:
+At times, I remember a saying that came my way via e-mail one day:

 “When a finger points at the Moon, the imbecile looks at the finger.”